Word list

 Don't use on-premises network when you mean a peer network.
 A peer network can be an on-premises network or another cloud network.

-peering zone; not peer zone
+peering zone

 per